Frequently Asked Questions

 3. Can we hang the bunting outside?

-The bunting can go inside and outside, but if it is going to hang off trees or anything rusty or that will leave a stain on the bias or fabric, you must hang it using fishing wire or twine.
+The bunting with cotton bias binding is designed for indoor use, or outdoors subject to dry and non-windy conditions.
+If it is going to hang off trees or anything rusty or that will leave a stain on the bias or fabric, you must hang it using fishing wire or twine.
 Mould from trees and things like rust do not wash off, this would affect the quality of our bunting so we would charge you for any damage.
 If in doubt, please ask us.
-Please note, that if you leave your bunting outside permanently the colours will eventually fade.
+Please note, that if you have bought bunting from us and leave it outside permanently the colours will eventually fade.

 4. What do we do if the bunting gets wet?